| Size | Price | Stock | Qty |

 Mouse Pharmacokinetics Study [1]

-(R)-GNE-140 was stable in liver microsomes with predicted hepatic clearances (Clp) of 3.3, 8.1, and 14 mL/min/kg, based on human, rat, and mouse microsomes, respectively.
-We carried out in vivo pharmacokinetic experiments in mice with (R)-GNE-140 and were gratified to observe that this compound presented a low Clp, consistent with the predicted hepatic Cl, and also had high bioavailability when dosed orally at 5 mg/kg (Table 5; concentration vs time plots in Figure S2).
-At higher oral doses, ranging from 50 to 200 mg/kg, (R)-GNE-140 displayed greater exposure (Table 5 and Figure S3), confirming the possibility of (R)-GNE-140 serving as a tool compound for in vivo efficacy studies in mice.[1]
+(R)-GNE-140 is stable in liver microsomes, with predicted hepatic clearance (Clp) of 3.3, 8.1, and 14 mL/min/kg based on human, rat, and mouse microsomes, respectively.
+We performed in vivo pharmacokinetic studies on (R)-GNE-140 in mice and were pleased to find that this compound has a low Clp, consistent with the predicted hepatic clearance, and high bioavailability at an oral dose of 5 mg/kg (Table 5; concentration-time curves are shown in Figure S2).
+At higher oral doses (50 to 200 mg/kg), (R)-GNE-140 showed even higher exposures (Table 5 and Figure S3), confirming that (R)-GNE-140 can be used as a tool compound for in vivo pharmacodynamic studies in mice.
+[1] In a mouse pharmacokinetic study, after intravenous injection of 1 mg/kg, the AUC of (R)-GNE-140 was 1.5 µM·h, the Cₘₐₓ was 2.5 µM, and the plasma clearance (Cₗ) was consistent with the predicted liver clearance.
+[1]

-A series of trisubstituted hydroxylactams was identified as potent enzymatic and cellular inhibitors of human lactate dehydrogenase A. Utilizing structure-based design and physical property optimization, multiple inhibitors were discovered with <10 μM lactate IC50 in a MiaPaca2 cell line.
-Optimization of the series led to 29, a potent cell active molecule (MiaPaca2 IC50 = 0.67 μM) that also possessed good exposure when dosed orally to mice.[1]
+series of trisubstituted hydroxylactams have been identified as potent enzymatic and cellular inhibitors of human lactate dehydrogenase A. Several lactate IC50 < 10 μM inhibitors were discovered in the MiaPaca2 cell line using structure-based design and physical property optimization.
+After optimization of this series of compounds, compound 29 was obtained, which is a potent cellularly active molecule (MiaPaca2 IC50 = 0.67 μM) and also showed good exposure after oral administration to mice.
+[1]

 C25H23CLN2O3S2